oddbird/oddleventy/content/blog/2017/tips-and-tools-we-love.md

   - Code
 image:
   src: blog/2017/tips-tools/love-tools.jpg
+  alt: Mac OS Dock with some of our favoite app icons
 summary: |
   We wanted to show some love to a few great tools we use to get us through our work days.
 Do you have any to add to our list?